ameliastr/OSI_Model_Lab_Project/README.md

 - Cybersecurity
 - IT Support & Troubleshooting

-By completing this module, I’ve gained technical experience in protocol behavior, system diagnostics, and secure file handling—skills critical to an IT role.
+By completing this module, I’ve gained technical experience in protocol behavior, system diagnostics, and secure file handling skills critical to an IT role.

 ---